A Mom's Brilliant Smartphone Letter to Her Daughter

 Dear __________, here’s a phone.
 And a few thoughts.

 I will always know the passcode.
+Never change it without permission, or the phone goes away.
 No secrets.
-One-on-one with technology, whether you’re 14 or 40, the Internet eventually wins. (if older, you might try this) This is why you, me, and your dad all use the same passcode.
+One-on-one with technology, whether you’re 14 or 40, the Internet eventually wins.
+(If older, you might try this) This is why you, me, and your dad all use the same passcode.
 There’s nothing to hide.

-If it rings, and it’s us, answer it!
-We are calling for a reason.
+If we call you, answer it!
+Remember, it’s a phone, and we are calling for a reason.
 You should probably always pick up for Grandma, too.

 Bedtime and sleep are so important.
-Remember, at night, everyone makes slightly worse decisions.
+Remember, at night, we often make worse decisions.
 Turn the phone in to us at ____________ on school nights and at _________ on the weekends.
 You can have it back in the morning.
 I’ll make sure it’s charged and ready.

-If it breaks: including falling into the toilet, smashing on the ground, or vanishing into thin air, you are responsible for the replacement costs or repairs.
+If it breaks or disappears, you are at least partially responsible for the replacement costs or repairs.

-Do not use this technology to lie, fool, hurt, or deceive another human being.
-Avoid conversations that are hurtful to others.
+Do not use this technology to hurt, harm, or harass another human being.
+Avoid conversations that are unkind to others.
+If you wouldn’t say it to their face, then never say it with your thumbs.
 Be a good friend, always.
 And for tough situations, just come to us.
 We will always listen.
 We won’t freak out.
 We are your biggest fan.

 Your body is precious and private.
 People might ask for photos.
 And you might feel like sending them (that’s your “feeling brain” wanting to be noticed).
 Don’t, don’t, don’t.
 Keep your body precious and private.
 Once sent, it is never erased.
 You are priceless. (note - this is where you might insert words about sextortion)

 No porn, violence, or harmful images or videos.
-But, if you see it and have questions, let me know.
-This stuff is everywhere and it’s like a drug.
+But if you see something and have questions, let us know.
+This stuff is everywhere, and it’s like a drug.
 You know this because we’ve talked to you about it for years.

 Social media: not yet.
 Let’s keep talking about it.
 And you know the reasons why: